alterNERDtive/EDDiscovery-wiki/Using-the-Travel-Grid.md

 ![Right click options](http://i.imgur.com/URNsxY7.png)

-* Go to star on 3D Map : Open the [3D Map](Using the 3D Map) and go to this system.
+* Go to star on 3D Map : Open the [3D Map](Using the 3DMap) and go to this system.

 * Star Map Colour: Set the colour to show on the 3D Map for this entry.

 * Hide Entries: Clicking on a range, or a single entry, and using this moves the entry to the hidden commander.
 You can see hidden entries by using the [commander selection drop down](Using the History Page) to select 'Hidden commander'.

-* Move Entries to another Commander: Move the entry to another commander.
+* Move Entries to another Commander: **Advanced**.
+Move the entry to another commander.
 Not recommended now, since ED Discovery 2.2, but retained to support older entries from 2.1 and before.

 * Add To: Add system or systems to one of the trilateration dialogs or to the routing page

 * View On EDSM: Open a web page on this system

-* Assign New System: If EDSM and ED disagree about the system, allows you to pick another EDSM system to attach this entry to.
+* Assign New System: **Advanced**.
+If EDSM and ED disagree about the system, allows you to pick another EDSM system to attach this entry to.
 ED has instances of repeated names, so this can correct this.

 * Set Start/Stop point for travel calculations: Use to set up travel calculation of distance and time by setting start and end points

-* Remove Journal Entry: Delete this entry entirely.
+* Remove Journal Entry: **Advanced, Caution**.
+Delete this entry entirely.
 Use with caution.
 Useful for the EDD Set Item entry (which the user creates).
 If journals are rescanned, the entry may reappear.